 Wow, I could write a book on this subject alone.
 I’ll warn you now that this will be more of a compilation of things that have happened rather than words of advice.

 Overall, it is fun.
-A lot of the guys come to me for advice about their girlfriend or girl of the week, whichever it may be.
-Just remember to keep you sense of humor in all of it and you’ll be one of the guys in no time.
+Many guys come to me for advice about their girlfriend or girl of the week, whichever it may be.
+Just remember to keep your sense of humor in all of it and you’ll be one of the guys in no time.